acuvity/mcp-servers-registry/mcp-server-sequential-thinking/README.md

 <details>
 <summary>Remotely with Websocket tunneling and MTLS </summary>

-> This section assume you are familar with TLS and certificates and will require:
+> This section assume you are familiar with TLS and certificates and will require:
 > - a server certificate with proper DNS/IP field matching your tool deployment.
 > - a client-ca used to sign client certificates